 How to Fix Deep Scratches on Wood Furniture

 Here, we tackle the problem of deep scratches.
 Crayons and coffee won’t do the trick in this situation.
-In many cases, you might have to call a professional to deal with this.
+In many cases, you might have to call a professional to repair the furniture.
 But if you believe that you can do it yourself, here comes the heavy artillery.

 - Clean the scratched area.
 Same as last time – use a soft cloth to clean up the damaged area.
 This time, however, use a specialised hardwood cleaner.
 There will be a leftover solution, so use a damp rag to get that out of the way.
 Allow the area to completely dry out.

 - Rub mineral spirits over the scratch.
 This is done in case your furniture is coated with a layer of polyurethane.
 It should be stripped off so you can fix the scratch.
 Gently rub a soft cloth, dipped in mineral spirits.
 Afterward, wipe with a dry cloth and let it dry off completely.

 - Fill in the scratch.
 Use a specialised wood filler to fill in the scratch or dent.
 Judge the right amount by eye and use your finger to work it in and avoid air bubbles.
 Even if you put too much of the stuff, the excess filler can be easily removed later.
 Also, avoid getting wood putty, it’s a common mistake.
 The two substances are very different.